RaptorRepack/MSDX/Readme.md

 Software Notes
 --------------

-• Microsoft™ DirectX 11 Ultimate Project Folder Name Is (MSDX).
+• Microsoft DirectX 11 Ultimate Project Folder Name Is (MSDX).

 • This Microsoft ™ DirectX 11 Ultimate All Data Found On Microsoft™ Servers.